grafana/pyroscope/docs/sources/get-started/ride-share-tutorial.md

     - 3000:3000
 ```

-We've also pre-configured the Pyroscope data source in Grafana.
+Grafana is also pre-configured with the Pyroscope data source.

 To access the Pyroscope app in Grafana, navigate to [http://localhost:3000/a/grafana-pyroscope-app](http://localhost:3000/a/grafana-pyroscope-app).